 Instructions

-- Allow the pork chops to rest at room temperature for 30 minutes if you have time.
-The pork chops should be ¾ to 1 inch thick.
-They may have a large rim of fat.
+- Allow the pork chops to rest at room temperature for 30 minutes if you have time and the chops are over 1 inch thick.
+They can have a large rim of fat.
 If it is thick, trim it down to ¼ inch.
-Also, slicing through the fat every inch helps prevent cupping of the chop.
+Also, if there is a long run of fat, slice through the fat every inch or so to help prevent the cupping of the chop.

 - Pat dry and season both sides of the chops with seasoning salt and pepper to taste.
-If you use a bouillon or soup base for your pork broth, mix two cups now.
-You may also use vegetable broth.
+If you use a bouillon or soup base for your pork broth, then mix two cups now.
+You may also use chicken or vegetable broth.

 - Add 1 tablespoon oil to a large frying pan over medium-high heat.
 When the oil is shimmering hot, add the pork.
 Cook for 4-5 minutes until the bottom is nicely brown.
 Flip and cook for another 4-5 minutes.
 Continue to flip occasionally to an internal temperature of 145°.
-If you have a hard time getting a final internal temperature, a lid on the pan helps.
+If you have difficulty getting a final internal temperature, a lid on the pan helps.

-- Remove from pan and tent lightly with foil while doing gravy phase.
+- Remove from pan and tent lightly with foil while doing the gravy phase.

-- Whisk 4 tablespoons flour into one cup of broth.
-Add the other one cup of your broth to the pan over medium heat.
+- Whisk 4 tablespoons flour into 1 cup of broth.
+Add the other 1 cup of your broth to the pan over medium heat.
 When boiling, slowly add the broth/flour mixture while whisking continuously.
 Continue to whisk until thickened, about 2-3 minutes.

 Recipe Notes